 Ball State is continually acknowledged for its sustainability efforts.
 From using biodiesel fuel to incorporating hybrid cars into its fleet of vehicles to establishing recycling and composting programs, Ball State is known as a top green university.

-President Jo Ann M. Gora is one of the 12 founding members of the leadership circle who signed the American College and University Presidents Climate Commitment.
+President Emerita Jo Ann M. Gora was one of the 12 founding members of the leadership circle who signed the American College and University Presidents Climate Commitment.
 The commitment positions Ball State to undertake climate action task force planning with a goal of climate neutrality.
 Our Council on the Environment, which was established in 1991 and is the longest standing green committee within Indiana’s higher education community, was recognized by U.S. Sen. Richard Lugar in 2007 with the Energy Patriot Award.

 Another key effort for Ball State in its sustainability efforts has been its Greening of the Campus Conference Series.
 The next conference will be March 18-21, 2012.